sushilkm/nifi-chart/README.md

 - Hostname of the accessible NiFi UI is suggested in the output.
 Add the DNS entry you are supposed to add in /etc/hosts file.
 - Now you are good to go, access your NiFi UI, you would be redirected to login page on NiFi UI.

+## Deploying NiFi with authentication using secure LDAP Server

+The chart can deploy a secure NiFi cluster configured with authentication/authorization via a secure LDAP server using `authenticationStrategy` `LDAPS` or `START_TLS` using relevant ldap URLs.

+TLS certificates for an important requirement for NiFi nodes to interact with LDAP service.

+For the sake of ease, we have decided to use wildcard certificates for tls communication between NiFi and LDAP servers.
+The wildcard certificate will mask only the NiFi node, one NiFi release deployment would be one client-entity irrespective of number of nodes it has.

+To deploy NiFi with authentication using secure LDAP server, one can set.

+- `nifi.authentication.ldap.tls.enable` to `true`
+- provide the filenames for
+    - `nifi.authentication.ldap.tls.certificate`
+    - `nifi.authentication.ldap.tls.privateKey`
+    - `nifi.authentication.ldap.tls.caCertificate`
+- these files should exist in `nifi.authentication.ldap.tls.dir` directory.

+You can also provide values different from default for following paramters, the documentation of these paramters are available in [login-identity-providers.xml](nifi/configs/login-identity-providers.xml).

+- `nifi.authentication.ldap.tls.clientAuth`
+- `nifi.authentication.ldap.tls.protocol`
+- `nifi.authentication.ldap.tls.gracefulShutdown`

+Do not forget to update the value of `nifi.authentication.ldap.authenticationStrategy` to either of `LDAPS` or `START_TLS`.

 # Deploying NiFi using user-provided certificates and key

 If you want to deploy nifi with user provided certificates and keys then proceed as follows: